annacfisher/DS4002_Project3/README.md

 - Data_Appendix.pdf: The data appendix with all data sets and variables explained.

 ## OUTPUT folder:
--Output_EDA.pdf: EDA plots are shown describing the snake data.
+- Output_EDA.pdf: EDA plots are shown describing the snake data.
--Results: Performance statistics from the CNN model.
+- Results: Performance statistics from the CNN model.

 ### SCRIPTS
 - 1_Preprocessing_and_EDA: Processing the image data into python and performing explanatory data analysis.